Dr Apostolos Zarros, physician, MRes, PhD, PhD, MAPS, MRSB

 My primary research focus lies within the field of Experimental Medicine; specifically, on establishing a framework of theoretical principles and technical parameters that could be used as a basis for the development and assessment of in vitro simulation approaches to brain diseases (with an emphasis on astrocytic tumours, encephalopathies and neurotrauma-associated pathological entities) towards the delivery of more robust drug-screening tools.
 I recently coined the term “neuropathopoiesis” in order to summarize the priorities and vision of this effort (NeuroToxicology 2014; 44: 365).

-My research interests also focus on: (i) the coincidental factors that shape pharmaceutical innovation, (ii) the role of sodium / potassium adenosine triphosphatase (Na+,K+-ATPase) as a cell type-specific determinant of neuropathogenesis, (iii) the molecular mechanisms underlying experimental and human neurocarcinogenesis, and (iv) the prerequisites for a successful implementation of dedicated research within the undergraduate medical curriculum.
+My research interests also focus on the history of pharmaceutical innovation, the academic history of the University of Glasgow, the role of sodium / potassium adenosine triphosphatase (Na+,K+-ATPase) in neuropathogenesis, the mechanisms underlying neuroradiopathology, and the prerequisites for a successful implementation of dedicated research within the undergraduate medical curriculum.

 I maintain the membership status of the Academy of Pharmaceutical Sciences (MAPS), the British Pharmacological Society, the British Society for the History of Pharmacy, the In Vitro Toxicology Society, and the Royal Society of Biology (MRSB).
 I am also a Fellow of The Royal Numismatic Society.